ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/rtos.md

 #### Code structure

-Due to difference in Mbed OS and CMSIS directory structure, you can't import the original code directly. `importer.py` and configuration file `cmsis_importer.json` should be used to import upstream CMSIS code.
+Due to differences in the Mbed OS and CMSIS directory structure, you can't import the original code directly.
+You should use the `importer.py` and configuration file `cmsis_importer.json` to import upstream CMSIS code.

 #### Modification

 Due to different use cases between Mbed OS and CMSIS, we modified the source code.
-We upstream our changes to the CMSIS repository, but in cases where they aren't compatible with CMSIS requirements, we maintain a small set of changes.
+We upstream our changes to the CMSIS repository, but in cases when they aren't compatible with CMSIS requirements, we maintain a small set of changes.
 We maintain changes as separate commits in `mbed-os`, and SHAs are in the `commit_sha` section of the `cmsis_importer.json` file.